Daimajin: Wrath of Daimajin

 In Japan, Daimajin is found at the top of a mountain.
 Fathers in a village have been captured by an evil lord and forced to work in labor camps.
 Four of their sons decide to go rescue them, even if it means crossing the mountain where Daimajin is.
 The four sons pay their respects to the statue when they pass it so that they do not incur its wrath.
 The evil lord eventually angers the statue, who comes to life and destroys all those who have not been paying respect to it.
 The children and their fathers are spared, while the work camp is destroyed.

 Wrath of Daimajin was never released theatrically in the United States, but received the international English title of Majin Strikes Again.

 The Great Yokai War: Guardians

 Daimajin appears as a notable character in the 2021 film The Great Yokai War: Guardians, which is a sequel to The Great Yokai War and part of the Yokai Monsters series.
-Gamera also made a cameo appearance in its spinoff prequel novelization.
+Gamera also appeared in its side story novel.